Raj675592/ICS1/README.md

 3. Click on any course card to navigate to its respective page.
 4. Use the dark mode toggle button (🌙) to switch themes.

 ## Future Enhancements

 - Implement backend support to dynamically fetch course details.
 - Add a database for storing and managing course information.
 - Enhance UI/UX with better styling and animations.

-## License

-This project is intended for educational purposes at IIT Kanpur and is open for non-commercial use.

 ## Author